 Prior to the pandemic, going to Japan is routine for us because our family lives in Tokyo.
 In fact, my last destination before the pandemic was to Japan, where I explored Nagano for a week.

 Once the pandemic hit, our country Singapore practically shut its borders and we couldn’t travel without serving quarantine at a hotel, so we couldn’t travel.
 We have missed our family and have been dreaming about the moment when we can finally go back, so it’s only apt that we chose to go to Japan again once the opportunity presented itself.

 As I was saying, Japan is one of the countries that has been largely closed off during the pandemic.
 They take health measures, masking and quarantines very seriously here.
 So, I thought it might be interesting to write down my experience coming to Japan during the pandemic.

 I am used to the strict measures, coming from Singapore where our COVID rules are as strict if not more strict than Japan.
 But I can imagine others coming from other countries (like the US) may think the procedures they have in place are crazy… but this is the reality.
 It may be crazy but this is how some countries, including Japan and Singapore, have been able to keep their COVID-related deaths fairly low.

-⚠️ Disclaimer: Information provided below are based on my own experience and knowledge at the time of writing.
+⚠️ Disclaimer: The information provided below is based on my own experience and knowledge at the time of writing.
 Do not take this post as the latest factual information.
-I will do my best to keep it up to date, but border restriction changes on the hour everyday.
+I will do my best to keep it up to date, but border restriction changes frequently.
 Do your own research in addition to reading this post!

 Anyways, let’s get started!